mvodanovic/wordpress-project/README.md

 * `MYSQL_USER` - MySQL username for the WordPress website.
 * `MYSQL_PASSWORD` - MySQL password for the WordPress website.
 * `PORT_DOCKER_MYSQL` - Port through which the MySQL database will be exposed to the host machine.
 Used only for debugging.
-* `PORT_DOCKER_WordPress` - HTTPS port through which the WordPress website will be exposed to the host machine.
+* `PORT_DOCKER_WORDPRESS` - HTTPS port through which the WordPress website will be exposed to the host machine.
 Not used directly by users, Apache proxy passes to this port.
 * `PORT_DOCKER_PHPMYADMIN` - HTTP port through which the PhpMyAdmin application will be exposed to the host machine.
 Not used directly by users, Apache proxy passes to this port.
 * `PORT_HOST_HTTPS` - HTTPS port Apache listens on, on the host machine.
 * `PORT_HOST_HTTP` - HTTP port Apache listens on, on the host machine.